 Knud Reimers is commissioned to design the so-called Göta 30.
-As described on page 272 of the excellent book The World of Square Metres, Reimers already has a template for the task, his design of a 22 square meter archipelago cruiser for a customer in Chicago from 1955, late modified as Udell 22 sqm Onedesign for Lake Michigan.
+As described on page 272 of the excellent book The World of Square Metres, Reimers already has a template for the task, his design of a 22 square metre boat for a customer in Chicago from 1955, later modified as Udell 22 sqm Onedesign for Lake Michigan.

-Compared to the classy 30 sqm boat the new design gets 6 Inch (15 Zentimetres) more freeboard.
+Compared to the classy 30 sqm boat the new design gets 6 Inch (15 Centimetres) more freeboard.
 Reimers accommodates the desired height at the companionway in the aft raised superstructure.
-The stepwise cabin with larger rear windows is a feature of Reimers cruising boats, of his 75 sqm Bacchant, as well as the larger sisters S40 Jubilee and Swede 55.
+The stepwise cabin with large rear windows is a feature of Reimers’ cruising boats, of his 75 sqm Bacchant, as well as the larger sisters Jubilee S40 and Swede 55.

-Different to the classy square metre baot and crusing derivates like Lotus-type, Reimers gives the S30 more width, namely 2.50 m.
+Different to the classy square metre boat and crusing derivates like Lotus, Reimers gives the S30 more width, namely 2.50 m.
 This provides space and more stiffness.
 The boat has a center cockpit and also a comfortable aft cabin.
 The latter is popular with children and guests.

-The Fisksätra shipyard has made a name for itself as a Swedish fiberglass pioneer with ships for the navy, customs and pleasure boats.
+Fisksätra Varv has made a name as a Swedish fiberglass pioneer with ships for the navy, customs and pleasure boats.
 A five-member consortium, including Jacob and Marcus Wallenberg, has pledged a considerable sum so that Fisksätra can begin building the boats.
 A series of hundred boats is initially being considered.
 The prototype is soon tested and series production starts in 1972.
 At that time, an S30 without a sail cost 59,700 Swedish kronor including VAT.

 The boat is initially delivered with a shaft and later with the then new Saildrive 100 S drive from Volvo Penta.
 With the separate rudder, which is guided by a skeg over the entire length, Reimers tries to get his design recognized as an square metre boat.
 The Square metre boat rule requires that the rudder is guided along its entire length at the front.
 However, this meant the keel, which is why the trick ultimately didn’t work.
 The skeg was soon shortened – and some long-time S30 sailors later removed it entirely in favor of a free-standing rudder.